HeardLibrary/Documentary-Editing/syllabus.md

 # Documentary Editing with TEI
 ### Fall 2017, 12:00 p.m. on Wednesdays and Fridays
-#### Special Collections Classroom, Central Library
+#### Special Collections Classroom, Special Collections, 2nd Floor of the Central Library

 Clifford Anderson, *Associate University Librarian for Research and Learning; Professor of Religious Studies*

 Email:  clifford.anderson@Vanderbilt.edu

 Ramona Romero, *Librarian for Anthropology, Classical Studies & Philosophy*

 Email:  ramona.romero@vanderbilt.edu

 How do scholars represent manuscript and printed sources in the digital age?
 In this course, students will produce scholarly editions using the Text Encoding Initiative (TEI).
 After exploring our collections to identify a relevant manuscript or printed source, they will interview specialists and stakeholders to determine the best way to represent both its intellectual content and physical structure.
 Students will undertake digital editions, exploring the differences between digital facsimiles, diplomatic editions, and critical editions.
-By the conclusion of the course, students will be able to produce digital editions conforming to the MLA's Guidelines for Editors of Scholarly Editions.
+By the conclusion of the course, students will be able to produce digital editions in the spirit of the MLA's [Guidelines for Editors of Scholarly Editions](https://www.mla.org/Resources/Research/Surveys-Reports-and-Other-Documents/Publishing-and-Scholarship/Reports-from-the-MLA-Committee-on-Scholarly-Editions/Guidelines-for-Editors-of-Scholarly-Editions).

 ## Learning Objectives: